 10.25.3.2.12 Advice of Charge procedure

-The Advice of Charge ANQP-element is used to provide financial cost advertisements in the form of Advice of Charge plan information. rthe associated with obtaining network accessThis information might assist with a decision about proceeding with access.
+The Advice of Charge ANQP-element is used to provide financial cost advertisements in the form of Advice of Charge plan information.
+The plan information is provided on a per NAI realm basis, so that each authentication realm can advertise the charge associated with obtaining network access.
+This information might assist with a decision about proceeding with access.

 The use and operation of the Plan information schema is outside the scope of this standard.